ds5110/ohdsi-fall24/docs/EDA.md

 - Intermediate Medical Care Facility
 - Hospital Swing Beds
 - Critical Access Hospital
-- Comprehensive Inpatient Rehabiloitation Facility
+- Comprehensive Inpatient Rehabilitation Facility

 **From there, each group, divided by diagnosis will be further divided into treatment type:**

 - Physical and occupational therapy
 - Speech therapy
 - Combination of physical, occupational, and speech therapy